anidea/Anidea-FX-Framework/README.md

 Enter for the url:
 http://0.0.0.123/json

-Choose “Run Script” from the Actions drop down menu -> Enter “Receive JSON” for the name -> Paste in the following script:
+Choose "Run Script" from the Actions drop down menu -> Enter "Receive JSON" for the name -> Paste in the following script:
 ```
 //Parse JSON string to object
 var obj = JSON.parse(env.returnVal);